Why do you bring your mistakes here?

 For more African farmers perspectives on this subject, see:

-The first part of this article was published, text only, on GhanaWeb on September 13.
-You can read comments there.
+The first part of this article was published, text only, on GhanaWeb on September 13, 2010.
+You can read it here.
+However, the comments are not archived.